 - They refused to comply with chemical testing.

-All the prosecution needs to prove is that the defendant drove a motor vehicle and was under the influence of alcohol at the time.
+All the prosecution needs to prove is that the defendant drove a motor vehicle and was under the influence of alcohol at the time, regardless of the driver’s actual blood alcohol level.

 For a free legal consultation with a ca vc §23152(a) lawyer serving California, call (310) 896-2723

-Generally, drivers are charged with VC 23152(a) after being stopped by a police officer.
-Police officers may stop drivers that are violating different driving laws.
+Generally, drivers face VC 23152(a) charges after being stopped by a police officer.
+Police officers may stop drivers who are violating different driving laws.
 Common examples of traffic violations that lead to DUI stops include:

 - Speeding